ttsalo/reprap-projects/BBLogic/README.md

        - Very promising, some glitches but nothing major.
 Works OK with the original 7 degree slope but it also seems that with a bit more slope the action is more definite.
          (Sync gate at least).
 So it seems that the 10 degree slope is the way to go.
+       - Testing the switch section by hand:
+        - There is just enough space with the kickers down for the ball to cross the tracks freely.
+          Tilting the gate back and forth shows quite consistent cross movement in all directions.
+        - The ball requires enough speed to get enough of a kick to move to the other side.
+          Meaning that the kickers with size dictated by the track configuration will in turn dictate a minimum slope.

+      - Next: GEOMETRY design.
+       - Let's design a few building blocks which allow constructing more elaborate logic
+       - Some design goals:
+        - Two main modules, gates and interchanges.
+Gates are as expected, interchanges are square modules which can potentially connect to four different gates at the same time.
+          They will also support dropping signals to lower levels for routing purposes.
+        - The framework connects the gates and interchanges in an extensible grid pattern.
+        - The framework allows assembling the gates and interchanges from top down without taking apart more than a single stack of modules.
+        -